 Yes, but it's important to realize that it can be difficult to schedule a Leader around time-off requests, and time-off requests often reduce the number of trips a Leader is scheduled to lead (which limits earning potential).
 Most Leaders have weddings or family reunions to attend, and this is fine.
 However, because trips start and finish on weekends, being unavailable on a weekend means that you will not be scheduled to work the week before, and the week after the weekend you are unavailable.
 Because the majority of our trips take place between May and October it's best to limit time-off requests in these months if you want to be scheduled fully.
 Please note: You must be able to lead trips during our peak fall season which includes the month of September.
 We may not be able to hire you if you can't work in September.
 Please discuss this with your interviewer if you anticipate a conflict.

-June restrictions are not a problem as long as you can attend a Hiring Event and a Training Block.
+Yes, you are still eligible as long as you can attend a Hiring Event, Training session and be available to start the last week of June (one of our busiest weeks).
 However, September is a very busy month and we need Leaders to be available for work during the month of September.

-We present the job as seasonal because for most New Leaders the job runs from April-October in Europe and May-September in the US and Canada.
+We present the job as seasonal because for most Field Staff the job runs from April-October in Europe and May-September in the US and Canada.
 So, in your first year of employment as a Trip Leader, you will be considered "seasonal" with the opportunity to qualify for year-round employment in subsequent years.
 Seasonal employees typically work six months of the year and their season ends by Oct.
-Although we strive to provide winter employment for leaders, we cannot guarantee trip-leading work through the winter/spring, and this is generally only available for Trip Leaders in their second year of employment and beyond.
+Although we strive to provide winter employment for leaders and TPSs, we cannot guarantee trip-leading work through the winter/spring, and this is generally only available for Field Staff in their second year of employment and beyond.
 If you possess the appropriate language skills, you may be eligible to work winter trips in Latin America, Asia and Northern Africa and will be promoted to either extended seasonal status, or year-round status.
 Winter trips are awarded on the basis of performance and language skills, while also taking into account seniority.
-For comparison, from 2010-2014, about 10% of our New Leaders received winter work, and from 2015-2016 that percentage increased to about 20%.
+For comparison, from 2010-2014, about 10% of our New Leaders received winter work, and from 2015-2017 that percentage increased to about 20%.
 Almost all had Spanish language skills.
-If this is the case for you as a seasonal New Leader, work will likely wrap up for you at the beginning of January.

 Yes.
 We have several leaders who lead only a few trips (or even one trip) a year.
 However, if you're looking for part-time work, we require you to be available during our peak season which is August-September.
 Often Leaders who work part-time are Leaders who have worked full-time in the past.